kzahedi/email_backup/README.md

 - Each folder contains a `.last_email_id` file to track the last downloaded email
 - A zip file is created with the format: `email_at_domain_backup_YYYYMMDD_HHMMSS.zip`

+## Mail.app Integration

+On macOS, the script can automatically detect email accounts configured in Mail.app:
+- Reads account information from `~/Library/Mail/V9/MailData/Accounts.plist`
+- Shows a list of available email accounts (with email addresses partially redacted)
+- Allows you to select an account or enter credentials manually
+- Only requires password entry for Mail.app accounts
+- Falls back to manual entry if no Mail.app accounts are found

 ## Incremental Backup

 The script supports incremental backups: